Is a Crystal a Rock?

 An impurity is not the same as an inclusion.

-More About Rocks
+More About Minerals

 Unlike minerals, some rocks can be organic, meaning they're made of materials that were once part of a living organism.
 Only sedimentary rocks can be organic.
 An example is coal, which formed over millions of years from compressed plants.

-Some types of limestone are also organic.
+Some types of limestone are organic.

 Sedimentary rocks often contain shells and skeletons of marine organisms whose remains accumulate as sediment.
 Over time, the sediment becomes buried, compaction squeezes out any water, and cementation gradually binds layers together.
 The hardened mass then slowly transforms into sedimentary rock.